CardiffARS/cardiffars.github.io/content/events/roundtable-2019-program.md

 {{< figure src="/events/batc-logo.png" width="15%" caption="British Amateur Television Club" link="https://Batc.org.uk/" >}}

-Noel will give an overview of his experiences of operating DATV on the Microwave bands from 3.4GHz to 76GHz.
-The talk will give an overview of the system architectures used and lessons learnt, particularly the importance of low phase LO chains when operating DATV.
+Noel gives an overview of his experiences of operating DATV on the Microwave bands from 3.4GHz to 76GHz.
+The talk gives an overview of the system architectures used and lessons learnt, particularly the importance of low phase LO chains when operating DATV.

 <a href="/events/2019_Noel Matthews_Microwave ATV.pdf" class="button is-link">Slides</a>